Content Audit Examples for Existing Pages

 Sources to use while auditing

-Use GA4 reports for session and conversion context, Search Console Performance reports for query and page evidence, and Google's helpful content guidance when judging usefulness and freshness.
+Use GA4 reports for session and conversion context, Search Console Performance reports for query and page evidence, Google's helpful content guidance when judging usefulness and freshness, and Google's generative AI search guidance when checking whether the visible page is clear, unique, and easy to understand.

 Frequently asked questions